Increase your daily consumption of this mineral with these foods rich in Zinc

 12mg | 120% | 193 | 7g | 4g | 27g |

-In addition to being delicious and rich in Zinc, as well as other minerals such as Magnesium or Potassium, these seeds are high in calories, which facilitates weight gain in a diet. hypercaloric.
+In addition to being delicious and rich in Zinc, as well as other minerals such as Magnesium or Potassium, these seeds are high in calories, which makes it easier to gain weight on a diet. hypercaloric.

 Zinc | % DDR | Calories | Total fat | Hydrates | Proteins |